 The lower back, or lumbar spine, is the area of the back between the bottom of the rib cage and the top of the hips.
 Pain in this region, sometimes also referred to as lumbar or low back pain develops at some point in life for most people.
 When properly treated, the pain can be alleviated and the symptoms reversed.
 On-going low back pain, however, can become a chronic and even debilitating condition if it is left unchecked.

-While the start of low back pain can often be attributed to a particular moment of injury, twisting or improper lifting; it can also develop over time or even have no apparent cause.
+While the start of this pain can often be attributed to a particular moment of injury, twisting, or improper lifting; it can also develop over time or even have no apparent cause.
 People who sit a lot or carry excess abdominal weight can become particularly prone to pain in the lumbar spine.
 In some cases, a problem with the spine present at birth can lead to lower back pain.

 Whatever the reason, the sensation of pain in the lumbar spine depends on alterations of the spinal alignment causing pressure or impingement on nerves.
-If left untreated, low back pain can include permanent damage to the reception and interpretation of pain signals from these effected nerves.
+If left untreated, this pain can include permanent damage to the reception and interpretation of pain signals from these effected nerves.

-Fortunately, the symptoms for most cases of low back pain are reversible.
+Fortunately, the symptoms for most cases are reversible.
 In some severe conditions, however, the nerves involved cause weakness of the legs or loss of bladder and bowel control.
 Any low back pain involving these symptoms requires immediate medical attention.

 Proper diagnosis of lower back pain is a crucial therapeutic step.
-Most clinical assessments of low back pain involve a simple office visit and discussion with a physician.
-In some cases, particularly if pain in the lumber spine has lasted longer than six weeks, the physician may recommend some imaging exams such as X-rays or MRIs.
+Most clinical assessments involve a simple office visit and discussion with a physician.
+In some cases, particularly if the pain in the lumbar spine has lasted longer than six weeks, the physician may recommend some imaging exams such as X-rays or MRIs.

-A number of therapy options are available to effectively treat the symptoms and underlying causes of low back pain.
-While non-prescription analgesic drugs may help provide short-term pain relief, they should not be used without the consultation with a specialist who can provide a complete assessment of the condition and recommend the best therapeutic options.
+A number of therapy options are available to effectively treat the symptoms and underlying causes.
+While non-prescription analgesic drugs may help provide short-term pain relief, they should not be used without consultation with a specialist who can provide a complete assessment of the condition and recommend the best therapeutic options.